mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * to jump to next error in Windows, press Fn-F8

+* Find All References
+  * right-click a name and select this from context menu
+  * displays all references in a "Peek" view
+  * press esc to dismiss

 * Flow extension

   * I disabled it because it uses too much CPU if no .flowconfig file is found